An Efficient Global Optimization Algorithm with Adaptive Estimates of the Local Lipschitz Constants: Numerical Results

 \subsubsection{Second Benchmark Results}

-Table \ref{table:res_2} summarizes the numerical results obtained in the second benchmark.
-In this case, the best performing algorithm is $\text{HALO}_{\text{SD-BOX}}$, as it achieves the highest AUOC and solves the highest percentage of problems.
-However, its performance is quite similar to $\text{HALO}_{\text{L-BFGS-B}}$.
+In this benchmark, the best performing algorithm is $\text{HALO}_{\text{SD-BOX}}$, as it achieves the highest AUOC and solves the highest percentage of problems (see Table \ref{table:res_all}.
+However, its performance is quite similar to $\text{HALO}_{\text{SD-BOX}}$.
 In contrast, the CMA-ES algorithm remains the least effective in this benchmark.

 Our analysis indicates that this highly challenging benchmark evaluates the capability of a global optimization algorithm to explore the entire search space efficiently.
 An algorithm that overly emphasizes exploitation rather than exploration could struggle with many of the test functions in this benchmark.
 This is due to the small basin of attraction for the global minimum and the fixed relatively high distance from the vertex of the paraboloid (acting as a 'trap') to the global minimizer in all the test functions considered.